Yuxi-Li/Task1_muliti_modality_training_data/README.md

 Artificial multi-modality training data

      Language: Python
-     Task 1:     * Mimic the situation that two people are using bells to play music together.
+     Objective:  * Mimic the situation that two people are using bells to play music together.
                  * Visual, Audio, joint angles information should be considered, and all this modalities’ max, min value and delay time can be set in program.